Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Background

-Critical social phenomena such as violence, economy, transmission of information, culture and infectious diseases are naturally linked to human mobility and as we are experiencing a constant increase in global and regional connectivity, it is imperative improving our understanding of mobility patterns to develop more realistic mathematical models \cite{kraemer2019utilizing, pucci2015mapping,Tocto2021AMM}.
 Detailed human mobility records of a particular regional population can be obtained from mobile phone records \cite{song2010limits} and such information can be used to predict future user's locations, validate human mobility models \cite{nguyen2012using}, study the role of human mobility and estimate the main characteristics of social networks \cite{wang2011human}, among others.
-Indeed, the desire to understand and predict how human population moves in real world has been one of the main goals for data collected by mobile phone service providers \cite{ponieman2013human}.
-The diversity of the application of the study of human mobility cannot be over-emphasized.
-For instance, in the area of transportation, the study of human mobility can be used as a guide to the optimization of road networks and public transport systems thereby leading to efficient city planning and engineering \cite{ponieman2013human}.
-The study of human mobility is also important in the provision of humanitarian relief services after the occurrence of natural large-scale disasters like earthquakes.
-A particular research work in this area is by \cite{lu2012predictability} who studied the predictability of human displacement and mobility, long-term reconstruction of the society and effective humanitarian relief operations after the Haiti 2010 earthquake.
-In the health sector, human mobility data has become an integral part of policy formulation by public health officials as regards to the control and ending the spread of infectious diseases \cite{castillo2016perspectives,espinoza2020mobility,ruiz2021role,yan2021measuring, ren2021appropriate}.
-Analysis of real world social problems through social networks has been made possible by social graphs induced by mobile communications.
-For instance, \cite{blondel2008fast,fortunato2010community,newman2004finding,traag2019louvain} studied discovery of meaningful community structure through use of connected graphs.
+Indeed, the desire to understand and predict how the human population moves in the real world has been one of the main objectives of data collected by mobile phone service providers \cite{ponieman2013human}.
+The diversity of applications of the study of human mobility cannot be over-emphasized.
+For instance, in the area of transportation, the study of human mobility can be used as a guide for the optimization of road networks and public transport systems, leading to efficient urban planning and engineering.
+Some other applications include humanitarian relief, health services, and identification of social graphs \cite{ponieman2013human, lu2012predictability,ruiz2021role,yan2021measuring, ren2021appropriate,newman2004finding,traag2019louvain}.

 The heterogeneous human interactions can significantly impact the dynamics we study.
-In epidemiology, traditional mass-action compartmental models have proven their usefulness for different infectious agents to model infection dynamics at a regional level.
-However, for several diseases, it is crucial to consider the structure of sub-populations (patches) and their heterogeneous contacts, that are usually induced by the spatial configuration and mobility.
+In epidemiology, traditional mass-action compartmental models have proven their usefulness for different infectious agents in modeling infection dynamics at the regional level.
+However, for several diseases, it is crucial to consider the structure of sub-populations (defined by zones or patches) and their more specific contacts patterns that are usually induced by the spatial configuration and mobility.